 For myself, this place was what I thought a safari would be like and now what I compare all other reserves to.
 Endless savanna grass, acacia trees, intense sunsets, and an abundance of animals make this place my favorite game reserve in Africa.
 Fun fact, The Lion King movie was based off this reserve. »Read More

-Best Places to See…
+Best Places In Africa to See…

 Of all the animals I saw, Rhinos were probably my favorite sighting.
 They were also the most difficult to see for me sadly due to the extreme poaching throughout the continent.
 I saw more leopards than I saw Rhinos during my game reserve visits, that is until I went to Hlane National Park in Swaziland.
 This park is known for its abundant population of white rhinos, the largest species of rhinos in the world.
 It’s almost a guarantee to see these beautiful animals as they visit the watering hole every day to cool off, which also happens to be located right next to your campsite.

-Best Place to see an Elephant
+Best Place to see Elephants

 Elephants are on everyone’s bucket list on a safari.
 Elephant populations are on the higher end as they have no predators, and poaching seems to have taken more of a toll on rhinos than elephants.
 Nevertheless, not all game reserves are equal.
 The Chobe National Park in Botswana has easily the highest density of elephants in Africa at over 100,000 in this park.
 In comparison, Kruger, also a good place to see elephants, has just over 10,000.
 It’s pretty much a 100% guarantee to see elephants in the Chobe.
 Hell, we saw elephants before we even entered the park!